Katberrie/sile_usage/README.md

 -   `BlockchainConnector`: Manages the connection to a blockchain via a Web3 RPC endpoint.
 It abstracts away the details of instantiating the `Web3` object and is used by other components to interact with both the source and destination chains.

--   `EventScanner`: Its sole purpose is to scan the source chain's bridge contract for new `DepositMade` events.
+-   `EventScanner`: Responsible for scanning the source chain's bridge contract for new `DepositMade` events.
 It operates in block ranges, manages a chunk-based scanning approach to avoid overwhelming RPC nodes, and formats raw event logs into a clean, usable dictionary.

--   `TransactionValidator`: A crucial security component.
-Once an event is detected, it is passed to this class for validation.
+-   `TransactionValidator`: This crucial security component validates each detected event.
 It performs a series of checks:
     -   **Replay Protection**: Ensures a unique event nonce has not been processed before.
     -   **Business Rules**: Checks if the deposit amount is within predefined limits.
     -   **Data Integrity**: Verifies that addresses are in the correct format.